berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Implement toots / test  screen which validates contents of one field based on contents of another field using RegEx.
 Must make it easy for developers to test regex patterns before they specify them in metadata.

 * Add support to collapse and resize column to table.

+* Improved Set Nested / get nested array support.
+The current version will only work if you have an object that contains an array of objects.
+It would break on an array of strings or and array of arrays.
+Need to handle these two use cases to provide best support for tables especially nested tables.

 * YML Parser: Fix Array level parsing error when parsing complex RegEx Strings.:  In the example below the ^ on the front of the array elements at widget.valid_pat.pattern seems to be stripping of the first characters of the string which makes the RE pattern invalid.
 See:  [../../data/forms/examples/field-validator-regex-multiple.txt](../../data/forms/examples/field-validator-regex-multiple.txt)   When fixing this remember the other fix for lines that contain comments on end.